joagre/ratatoskr/ideas/r.md

 ## Introduction

-Satie is envisioned as a forward-thinking programming language, ideal for crafting the programming editor of tomorrow.
+Satie is envisioned as a forward-thinking programming language, ideal for crafting programming editors of tomorrow.
 Its capabilities extend beyond merely constructing the editor; it is also adept at serving as the scripting language for creating editor plugins and customizations.
-Yet, the essence of Satie lies in its versatility — it is a purpose-built language and Virtual Machine (VM) that boasts a high degree of generality, adaptable to a wide range of applications.
+Yet, the essence of Satie lies in its versatility — it is a purpose-built language and Virtual Machine (VM) that boast a high degree of generality, adaptable to a wide range of applications.

 Satie owes much to the great people behind the [Erlang](https://www.erlang.org/) and [D](https://dlang.org/) programming languages (and all people standing behind [and beside] them).

 All rise.
+A tribute and crash course:

 ```
 $ cat hello.sa